ninchat/ninchat-api/api.md

 =====================

 This document describes version 2 of the open [Ninchat](https://ninchat.com) API.
-It will be extended over time, without causing regressions to conforming client applications.
+It will be extended over time, without breaking conforming client applications.
+However, specific functionality that is available only to a limited set of users may be changed or disabled in controlled manner.
 If a new, backward-incompatible API version is released, it will be accessible using new network endpoints.

 Copyright &copy; Somia Reality Oy.
 All rights reserved.